moakley-45/MO_Capstone/README.md

 - **Comments/ Reviews / Review Comments** - update the styling to reference the user's Profile Picture for greater social effect.
 - **Profile Page** - add the option to create a Recipe Book of saved recipes and a shopping list of ingredients based on selected Recipes
 - **Recipe Pages** - update the page with a Tips section and rebuild the Notes Section to have more exhaustive features.
-- **Recipe Pages** - update the page to offer Video footage, to support Tik/ Instagram Reel integration if desirable.
+- **Recipe Pages** - update the page to offer Video footage, to support Tiktok / Instagram Reel integration if desirable.
 - **Comments/ Reviews / Review Comments** - update the comments interface to have UpVotes/DownVotes feature, to increase social interaction.

 ## Technologies & Languages Used